 Spring has sprung.
 Birds are nesting and it's finally time for a 'equitox'.
-At 10:29 this morning take a moment.
+At 4:15 on the 20th of March take a moment.
 It’s the Spring Equinox.
 Joy!

 Have you noticed how many green shoots are coming through?
 Ground elder, comfrey, chickweed, sorrel, nettles, dandelion.
 I’m being woken up each morning by the birds chattering away at full volume, advertising on bird ‘Tinder’ and planning their nests.
 Out in the town I’m seeing a spring in everybody’s step.
 We feel more cheery – well until we read the news.
 We’re brighter, happier and our energy is returning.